-THERE IS NO EXTENSION OF TIME FOR PAYMENT OF TAX An extension of time to file your tax return is granted when the Application for Automatic Extension (Form 200ES) is filed prior to the due date of your return.
+THERE IS NO EXTENSION OF TIME FOR PAYMENT OF TAX An extension of time to file your tax return is granted when the Application for Automatic Extension (Form 1027) includes a payment for the amount of any tax reasonably estimated to be due.
 Interest accrues on any unpaid tax at a rate of 1⁄2% per month, or fraction of a month, from the return's original due date until paid.

-If an extension is not filed and there is a balance due when the return is filed, a penalty will be charged for filing the return late.
-If you cannot determine whether the return will show a balance due, file Form 200 ES for an extension.
+If an extension is not filed and if there is a balance due when the return is filed, a penalty will be charged for filing the return late.
+If you have doubt as to whether the final return will show a balance due, file Form 1027 for an extension.

-To extend your due date for submitting your completed income tax return (from April 30, 2019 to October 15, 2019), submit the following to the Division of Revenue no later than April 30, 2019:
+To extend your due date for submitting your completed income tax return (from May 2, 2015 to October 17, 2016), submit the following to the Division of Revenue no later than May 2, 2016:

-- 1. The completed copy of Form 200ES, AND - Your payment of any balance of tax liability estimated to be due for the year 2018.
+- Your payment of any balance of tax liability estimated to be due for the year 2015 AND - The completed copy of Form 1027.

-The application for an automatic extension, Form 200ES, may be filed on-line at our website at www.revenue.delaware.gov.
-If you owe tax with your extension for 2018 and file on-line, you may use a direct debit from your checking or savings account or pay by credit card.
+The application for an automatic extension, Form 1027, may be filed on-line at our website at www.revenue.delaware.gov.
+If you owe tax with your extension for 2015 and file on-line, you may use a direct debit from your checking or savings account or pay by credit card.
 If you are paying by direct debit you may specify a later payment date, up to the due date.
 Payments by direct debit must not come from an account outside the U.S. and may be made in any amount without dollar limitation.
 Payments up to \$2,500 can be made by credit card.
-If you choose not to file online, a blank copy of Form 200ES is available from the Division of Revenue or from our website above.
+If you choose not to file online, a blank copy of Form 1027 is available from the Division of Revenue or from our website above.